NeKoRoSYS/NeKoRoSYS/README.md

 - RESTful API and WebSockets Backend Development
 - Frontend and Backend Web Developemnt

 **Commissions are open!** Though, If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
-Price varies depending on complexity/time spent.
+Price varies depending on project's complexity or time spent.

 <br>